 - Working to tight deadlines may be stressful and long waits between shots and repeating takes until the recording is perfect may also be frustrating.

 Technical skills and appropriate experience are far more important than formal qualifications.
-Industry experience is key and it is likely that you will need to start your career as a camera assistant, working your way up to camera operator over several years.
+Industry experience is key and it's likely that you'll need to start your career as a camera assistant, working your way up to camera operator over several years.

 While a degree or HND is not required to become a camera operator, a qualification in one of the following subjects may provide a useful background: